jethornton/flexgui/docs/source/labels.rst

 -----------

 The Axis status contains status items for 9 axes.
 Replace the `_n_` with the number of the axis.
 Axis numbers start at 0 and go through to 8.
+Returns a float.

 .. csv-table:: Axis Status Labels
    :width: 100%